drts01/notes/stackedit/az.md

 Advocating for a colleague to be promoted and move to automation team.
 I disagreed with the assessment that the team the engineer was could not afford to lose him.
 I felt it was unfair to engineer and that the company was risking loosing him all together.
 The next quarter he was the first promotion to a newly formed engineering team.

 Disagreed with the design decision of secret propagation.
 While is was an improvement, it involved moving private keys and that did not sit well with me.
 I was the minority opinion so work began on the less than idea solution.
 Over the next few days I researched and designed an improved solution.
-I reached out
+I reached outed to a couple engineers for peer review and, in the process, gained their support.
+Then I presented the solution the team as a whole, illustrating a roadmap that would levage the work that was in flight and not cause o

 ## Deliver Results

 Leaders focus on the key inputs for their business and deliver them with the right quality and in a timely fashion.
 Despite setbacks, they rise to the occasion and never settle.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDA0ODUyMjY1LC0xNjYyNzMxNTQ0XX0=
+eyJoaXN0b3J5IjpbLTc5NDM0MzU1MCwtMTY2MjczMTU0NF19
 -->